Terminology of alternative medicine: Terms for alternative medicine

+Some scholars adopt this "Western" and "Eastern" language.
+For example, in a study done on musculoskeletal pain acupuncture treatment, researchers use the term "Western Acupuncture", which is defined as the acupuncture practices that are evidence based.
+This term also removes the cultural connotations that are used in acupuncture such as "qi", or "primordial energy".

 Complementary or integrative medicine

-Complementary medicine (CM) or integrative medicine (IM) is when alternative medicine is used together with functional medical treatment, in a belief that it improves the effect of treatments.
+Complementary medicine (CM) or integrative medicine (IM) is when alternative medicine is used together with mainstream medical treatment, in a belief that it improves the effect of treatments.
 For example, acupuncture (piercing the body with needles to influence the flow of a supernatural energy) might be believed to increase the effectiveness or "complement" science-based medicine when used at the same time.
 Instead, significant drug interactions caused by alternative therapies may make treatments less effective, notably in cancer therapy.
 Integrative medicine has been described as an attempt to bring pseudoscience into academic science-based medicine.
 Due to its many names, the field has been criticized by writer Rose Shapiro for what she describes as intense rebranding of what are essentially the same practices.

 CAM is an abbreviation of the phrase complementary and alternative medicine.
-The 2019 World Health Organization (WHO) Global Report on Traditional and Complementary Medicine states that the terms complementary and alternative medicine "refer to a broad set of health care practices that are not part of that country’s own traditional or conventional medicine and are not fully integrated into the dominant health care system.
+The 2019 World Health Organization (WHO) Global Report on Traditional and Complementary Medicine states that the terms complementary and alternative medicine "refer to a broad set of health care practices that are not part of that country's own traditional or conventional medicine and are not fully integrated into the dominant health care system.
 They are used interchangeably with traditional medicine in some countries."